-In [4], we present a Myhill-Nerode characterization of the corresponding class of sequential tree-to-word transformations.
-Next, we investigate what learning of STWs means, identify fundamental obstacles, and propose a learning model with abstain.
+In [3] we study the problem of learning sequential top-down tree-to-word transducers (STWs).
+First, we present a Myhill-Nerode characterization of the corresponding class of sequential tree-to-word transformations (STW).
+Next, we investigate what learning of stws means, identify fundamental obstacles, and propose a learning model with abstain.
 Finally, we present a polynomial learning algorithm.